MarcioPorto/movie-recommender/README.md

 python recommender.py
 ```

+For those who prefer, the `MovieRecommender.ipynb` file contains a Jupyter version of the code.

 ### Arguments

 You can pass in the id of the user who you want predictions for, by running: